alexc0794/partiful-potluck-feature/docs/product-requirements.md

 - P1: View what guests have not claimed a potluck item.
   - If the potluck is represented as a NoSQL entity, then although the database query is inexpensive, the computation is linear to number of guests + number of items in the worst case (but this seems unavoidable).
 - P2: View what potluck items a guest has brought to previous parties.

-Engineering Design

-- For each event, an optional potluck entity can be created if the host selects that a party is a potluck
-- A potluck entity can be represented as a table, in which case I’d choose to use a NoSQL database like DynamoDB or MongoDB.
-The entire list of potluck items and it’s claim status could be nested under this schema-less Potluck entity.
-Choosing NoSQL here has an advantage in being faster to query as we can avoid joins across tables to view the status of an entire potluck.